 Critic Steve Elman of The Arts Fuse says that

 pianist Harvey Diamond … is almost as revered among Boston musicians as the Dalai Lama is in Tibet.
 Harvey has been described as

 one of the unsung heroes of the Boston jazz scene since the mid-1960's, and is greatly sought as a teacher.

-He was among Lennie Tristano's last students in the 1970's, and has done concert appearances with NEA Jazz Masters Sheila Jordan and Art Farmer, with Charles Neville, Harvie S, Cameron Brown and Marcus McLaurine, Billy Mintz, Roger Mancuso and many others.
+He was among Lennie Tristano's last students in the 1970's, and has done concert appearances with NEA Jazz Masters Sheila Jordan, Dave Liebman, and Art Farmer, and also with Charles Neville, Harvie S, Jay Clayton, Joe Hunt, Jason Palmer, Cameron Brown, Marcus McLaurine, and many others.
 After decades of patience by his fans, he has finally released his first CD as a leader, The Harvey Diamond Trio.

 Diamond is a musician's musician with a penchant for honing gems from the Great American Songbook into personal statements that leave us yearning for more.
 Diamond will take a familiar melody, distill it into a basic sketch and then expand upon the song's form by elaborating its harmony, melody and stylistic presentation.
 He does all this with a complete absence of pretension so that his interpretations are egoless reflections of where he is in the moment, presented through a lens of years of study and experience.
 Diamond is a master of both melody and harmony much like his predecessors in the legacy of jazz piano, Bill Evans and Lennie Tristano.